How to Dress Edgy Classic: Classic Closet Style Series

 My number one edgy accessory is my hair.
 It's angular, piecy, sharp, and textured.
 You can see how I style my hair in this video.

 The way you wear your makeup can also add an edgy vibe without being Goth.
 A little smudged black eyeliner on the outer v of your eyelids adds some this-is-from-the-night-before-and-I-woke-up-this-way, but not I-don't-remember-last-night-at-all-and-I-might-have-a-new-last-name.
 There's a difference.
 See all my makeup tutorials here.

 Edgy classic brands

 There are some brands that were made for you.
-Rebecca Minkoff, Gorjana, Steve Madden, Sam Edelman, all the BCBG brands, Max Azria, Bebe, Burberry, Cache (though they can get a little too Peggy Bundy for my taste), Express, Franco Sarto, Calvin Klein, Charlotte Russe, Michael Kors, Laundry by Shelli Segal, Max Studio, Trina Turk, Rag and Bone, Tory Burch, Vince Camuto, White House Black Market, Frye, Zara, and Stella and Dot, Kendra Scott.
+Rebecca Minkoff, Gorjana, Steve Madden, Sam Edelman, all the BCBG brands, Max Azria, Bebe, Burberry, Cache (though they can get a little too Peggy Bundy for my taste), Express, Franco Sarto, Calvin Klein, Charlotte Russe, Michael Kors, Laundry by Shelli Segal, Max Studio, Trina Turk, Rag and Bone, House of Harlow, Tory Burch, Vince Camuto, White House Black Market, Frye, Zara, and Stella and Dot, Kendra Scott.
 Sometimes Ann Taylor, Loft, and Banana Republic.
 They are all classic, but their undertone can vary from season to season with the trends.

 Wait a second, where is the classic?